- No rib resection

 - The Pectus bar is an essential part of this surgery.

 - The doctor uses a tiny camera to get the bars correctly and avoid any displacement or injury.

-- The doctor uses the bars for elevating the breastbone to the wanted position.
+- The doctor uses the bars to elevate the breastbone to the wanted position.

-- A metal plate called a stabilizer, stitches, or wires are placed to hold the bars in place.
+- A metal plate called a stabilizer, stitches, or wires are placed to hold the bars.

-- The chest is reshaped after about 2–4 years, depending on your healing journey.
+- Depending on your healing journey, the chest is reshaped after about 2–4 years.

 - Don’t compare yourself to someone else’s story and healing path.

-- The last essential step is the removal of the bars and going through the postoperative period successfully.
+- The last essential step is the removal of the bars and going through the postoperative period.